 - Inspect the house properly if you are moving to any other furniture house.

 - Carefully check on the bed corners while changing the bedding.
 The bed bug can feed on our blood and not be detected for months.

-- When you return from an overnight trip make sure to check on your belongings, and leave the luggage outside for a day or more, especially far away from the place where you sleep or take a rest.
+- When you return from an overnight trip, check on your belongings and leave the luggage outside for a day or more, especially far away from where you sleep or rest.

-- In some way, it provides comfort that bed bugs don’t transmit any disease but who likes to be food party for this kind of nuisance pest.
+- In some way, it is the comfort that bed bugs don't transmit any disease, but who likes to be a food party for this nuisance pest?

-Nobody wants any kind of disruption in their sleep, which can be present if you have bed bug infestation as they leave a very disgusting like smell.
+Nobody wants any disruption in their sleep, which can be present if you have a bed bug infestation, as they leave a very disgusting smell.

-Although bed bug is hard to deal with there is nothing we can’t deal with if try with complete care and determination.
-And with some precaution and help, we can get rid of bed bugs as well.
+Although bed bug is hard to deal with, there is nothing we can't deal with if we try with complete care and determination.
+And with some precaution and help, we can also get rid of bed bugs.